Skip to content

 Channel-to-channel calibration minimum load500 W

-No-load threshold30 VA per channel
+No load threshold30 VA per channel

-Data export- CSV format for PQ recorded values
+Data exportCSV for PQ recorded values

-- JSON format via RPC
+JSON format export through RPC

 Protocol802.11 b/g/n